-The Company periodically reviews property and equipment for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset is impaired or the estimated useful life is no longer appropriate.
+Long-lived assets to be held and used are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable, or the estimated useful life is no longer appropriate.
 If indicators of impairment exist and the undiscounted projected cash flows associated with such assets are less than the carrying amount of the asset, an impairment loss is recorded to write the asset down to their estimated fair values.
 Fair value is estimated based on discounted future cash flows.
-There were zero impairment charges recorded during the three months ended March 31, 2011 and 2010
+There were zero impairment charges recorded during the nine months ended September 30, 2011 and 2010.